 Resources on ‘Assisted Dying’ (Euthanasia and Assisted Suicide)

-At the same time, in Ireland Deputy Gino Kenny has introduced the Voluntary Assisted Dying Bill 2024 which would legalise physician-assisted suicide and euthanasia for adult Irish citizens who have a ‘terminal illness’ (defined broadly), and in Scotland Liam McArthur MSP's Assisted Dying for Terminally Ill Adults (Scotland) Bill, would legalise physician-assisted suicide for residents in Scotland who are over 16 and have a ‘terminal illness’ (defined very broadly) is currently being examined by the Holyrood Parliament’s Health, Social Care and Sport Committee.
+Meanwhile, in Scotland Liam McArthur MSP’s Assisted Dying for Terminally Ill Adults (Scotland) Bill, would legalise physician-assisted suicide for residents in Scotland who are over 16 and have a ‘terminal illness’ (defined very broadly).
+It is currently being examined by the Holyrood Parliament’s Health, Social Care and Sport Committee.
+This Committee has not yet produced a Report but it must be placed before the Scottish Parliament by 23 May 2025.

 In light of these various legislative actions, the Anscombe Bioethics Centre would like to inform prior public debate and discourse, and enable informed correspondence between members of the public and their elected representatives, by highlighting key resources produced by the Centre on the issue of euthanasia and assisted suicide (EAS), often referred to as ‘assisted dying’.